 Every time I meet a self-employed client with tax debt, grand plans are part of the discussion.
 But the road to success is difficult, and grand plans get sidetracked by things like taxes.
-Many people who are self-employed don't withhold enough, and the IRS does it's best to leave nothing but “grief and pan” when this happens.
+Specifically, many in the ranks of the self-employed don't withhold enough, and the IRS does it's best to leave nothing but “grief and pain” when this happens.

 It files incorrect tax returns, assesses penalties, and uses these to levy bank accounts and assets.

 Everyone who goes into business for themselves has the intention to follow the law and make it work.
 The plan is to make money, pay business expenses, quarterlies, and live a comfortable life.

 But…running a small business is hard thing to do, and even the best laid plans…”go often askew”.

 Contract's are broken, clients don't pay on time, competition grows like a weed, and the un-foreseen is around every corner.

 The IRS makes it worse in it's never ending quest to enforce the Government's agenda of re-distribution.